SOMETHING TO READ

 Bio

 Firmly rooted as a multidisciplinary artist with a representational pop-art focus, Peter Buchman’s (b.
 1959 Jacksonville) mixed media paintings both provoke and entice your eye at any given moment.
 His roughed up surfaces of layered information along with the hidden ‘Art Brut’ immigrant portraits investigate deeply the mysteries of the world around him.
-He received a BFA from The Rhode Island School of Design and participated in a six week Sculpture Residency at The School of Visual Arts, NY, 2010.
+He received a BFA from The Rhode Island School of Design, attended The Cortex Frontal one month Artist Residency in Arraiolos, Portugal in 2023, and participated in a six week Sculpture Residency at The School of Visual Arts, NY, 2010.
 Exhibited & collected extensively throughout the U.S. with solo shows at Kidder Smith Gallery, Boston, Ma; and The Vered Gallery, Easthampton, NY.
 Group exhibitions have included The Delaware Art Museum, Wilmington, DE, Hong Kong Biennale, 2007, Parrish Art Museum, Southampton, NY., Montclair University Gallery, Montclair, N.J.,The Ball State University Gallery, Columbus Indiana and The Other Art Fair, Bristol, England .
 His exhibitions have been reviewed in the New York Times, The Boston Globe, and The Southampton, Press.
-Buchman’s voice-over paintings can now be seen at DTR Modern in Palm Beach, FLA. and The Sara Nightingale Gallery, Sag Harbor, NY.
+Buchman’s voice-over paintings can now be seen at DTR Modern in Palm Beach, FLA. and The Sara Nightingale Gallery, Sag Harbor, NY and The Jennifer Balcos Gallery, Atlanta, Ga. & Palm Beach.

 Statement

-Collectors include: Howard Schultz, Nicole Miller, Beth Rudin Dewoody, Bill Maris, Ciara Denver Boyle & Peter Boyle, David Yurman and Kelly Wearstler.
+Collectors include: Howard Schultz, Nicole Miller, Beth Rudin Dewoody, Bill Maris, Ciara Denver Boyle & Peter Boyle, David Yurman, Kelly Wearstler and Gary Vaynerchuk.